 The Director of Surgery and Director of Medicine shall be Appointees of the Active Staff at the time of nomination and remain so during the term of office.
 Failure to maintain such status shall immediately create a vacancy in the respective office.
-Nominees must have been Appointees of the Active Staff for a minimum of three (3) years in their department (inclusive of the Provisional year) by the close of the nominating period, to be eligible for nomination.
+Nominees must have been Appointees of the Active Staff for a minimum of two (2) years in their department by the close of the nominating period, to be eligible for nomination.
 Nominees shall be Board Certified or demonstrate a comparable level of experience and competence.

-9.2-3 Director of Credentialing and Chief Medical Officer:
+9.2-3 Director of Credentialing and Medical Director of the Hospital Quality Outcomes Committee:

-The Director of Credentialing and Chief Medical Officer shall be appointed by the President & CEO in consultation and with the approval of the elected officers of the Medical Staff.
+The Director of Credentialing and Medical Director of the Hospital Quality Outcomes Committee shall be appointed by the Chief of Staff in consultation with CEO and with the approval of the elected officers of the Medical Staff.
 Preference will be given to existing Staff Appointees.
-In the event an appropriate candidate cannot be identified in the existing Staff, the Directors of Credentialing and Quality Management may be appointed from outside the Staff, subject to the Practitioner satisfying the eligibility requirements for and obtaining Staff appointment/Privileges.
-The Director of Credentialing and Chief Medical Officer must remain Appointees of the Active Staff during term of office.
+In the event an appropriate candidate cannot be identified in the existing Staff, the Director of Credentialing and Medical Director of the Hospital Quality Outcomes Committee may be appointed from outside the Staff, subject to the Practitioner satisfying the eligibility requirements for and obtaining Staff appointment/Privileges.
+The Director of Credentialing and Medical Director of the Hospital Quality Outcomes Committee must remain Appointees of the Active Staff during term of office.
 Failure to maintain such status shall immediately create a vacancy in the respective office.
 Nominees shall be Board Certified or demonstrate a comparable level of experience and competence.